scientifichackers/zproc/docs/user/introduction.rst

 This eats very little to no CPU, and is fast enough for almost everyone needs.

+---

-You must realise that this doesn't do any of that expensive "busy" waiting.
+This doesn't do any expensive "busy" waiting.
-Under the covers, it's actually just a socket waiting for a request.
+Under the covers, it's just a socket waiting for a request.

-If you want, you can even provide a function:
+If you want, you can also provide a function:

 .. code-block:: python